Skip to Content

 Frequently Asked Questions

-Are crunchy California rolls gluten free?
+Are crunchy California rolls gluten-free?

-While California rolls by themselves can be gluten free depending on the type of crab used, the tempura batter often contains gluten as it uses all purpose flour.
-However, you can make crunchy California rolls gluten free by substituting the all purpose flour with a gluten free one to one substitute and making sure you use either real crab or an imitation crab that is gluten free.
+While California rolls by themselves can be gluten-free depending on the type of crab used, the tempura batter often contains gluten as it uses all purpose flour.
+However, you can make crunchy California rolls gluten-free by substituting the all purpose flour with a gluten-free one-to-one substitute and making sure you use either real crab or an imitation crab that is gluten-free.

 Are crunchy California rolls healthy for you?